pearlynne/HealthTrackingAPI/README.md

 - `DELETE /reports/:id` - deletes report with provided id from specified user.

 **Appointments** (requires authentication): If the user is logged in,
-- *Testing* `POST /appointments`(requires authorization) -  Healthcare Providers can create and store the appointment information
+- `POST /appointments`(requires authorization) -  Healthcare Providers can create and store the appointment information
 - `GET /appointments` - returns all appointments for their userId.
 If Healthcare Provider, should get array of appointments from all patients/users
 - `GET /appointments/:id` - returns the appointment with the provided id and that has their userId.
 If Healthcare Provider, should get specified appointment.
 - `PUT /appointments/:id`(requires authorization) -  Healthcare Providers can update the appointment with the provided id and that has their userId